Municipal fixed income markets: First quarter review

 The Bloomberg Barclays High-Yield Municipal Bond Index measures the total return performance of the long-term, noninvestment grade tax-exempt bond market.

-The Bloomberg Barclays US Aggregate Index (formerly known as the Barclays US Aggregate Index) is a broad composite that tracks the investments grade domestic bond market.
+The Bloomberg Barclays US Aggregate Index is a broad composite that tracks the investment grade domestic bond market.

 The Bloomberg Barclays US Corporate High-Yield Index is composed of US dollar–denominated, noninvestment grade corporate bonds for which the middle rating among Moody’s Investors Service, Inc., Fitch, Inc., and Standard & Poor’s is Ba1/BB+/BB+ or below.